GerardMaggiolino/GerardMaggiolino.github.io/_posts/Python-Guide/2018-06-14-getting-start-python.md

 <p>
 Now that you're able to run Python code and have an abstract sense of the language, it's time to start learning!
+Keep in mind that concepts which have not yet been formally covered may be used to demonstrate other features of Python.
+Do your best to infer its use for the time being; for example, the print() function will print text to standard output.
+Any code shown will execute properly unless otherwise noted.
 </p>
 <div class="pagination">